wmizoguchi/swnyk/README.md

 # swnyk
-My software is not yet king.
+My SoftWare is Not Yet King.
 Building a Ruby on Rails app which contains NETCONF-based NW controller and front-end view